bekk/bekk-christmas/post/react/make-the-nice-list-with-jsdoc.md

 If you ever use your `MessageBox` component, that text will show up right when you need it - that is, when you're using it.

-Note that this block has **full support for markdown**, so you can add formatting like code highlighting, text formatting and even images(!) that'll show up when you need it most.
+Note that this block has **full support for markdown**, so you can add formatting like code highlighting, links, tables, text formatting and even images if you want.

 Next, let's document those props!
 It uses the same slash and double star syntax, and supports the same Markdown: